databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_rastertoworldcoord(tile, x, y)

-    Computes the world coordinates of the raster tile at the given x and y pixel coordinates.
+    Computes the world coordinates of the tile tile at the given x and y pixel coordinates.

-    :param tile: A column containing the raster tile.
+    :param tile: A column containing the tile tile.
     :type tile: Column (RasterTileType)
     :param x: x coordinate of the pixel.
     :type x: Column (IntegerType)